-Most expats choose to live here first, electing to move outside the city centre after a year or two to get away from the noise of too-close neighbours, nonstop construction, throngs of tourists and sometimes unpleasant smells of city living.
+Most expats live here first, electing to move outside the city center after a year or two to get away from the noise of too-close neighbors, nonstop construction, throngs of tourists, and sometimes unpleasant smells of city living.
 Still, it remains charming and exceptionally convenient, and if you can score a decent terrace, you may choose to stay.

 El Borne: for an indie atmosphere

-Also known as The Born to Barcelona’s expats, El Borne is adjacent to Barrio Gotico and practically its twin neighbourhood.
-This is everyone’s second favourite barrio because of its multitude of top restaurants, high-end fashion bargains, fantastic bars and indie atmosphere.
-Still part of the ancient city, many expats call this place home as it has generally larger, renovated flats, charming open spaces and lacks the dirtiness of other city centre barrios.
+Also known as The Born to Barcelona’s expats, El Borne is adjacent to Barrio Gotico and practically its twin neighborhood.
+This is everyone’s second-favorite barrio because of its top restaurants, fashion bargains, fantastic bars, and indie atmosphere.
+Still part of the ancient city, many expats call this place home as it has generally larger, renovated flats, charming open spaces, and lacks the dirtiness of other city center barrios.

 Barceloneta: for the beach vibes

-An old fishing village on the beach, constructed as seasonal housing for fisherman, Barceloneta features homes that are simple as can be with very few balconies to be seen (some gems exist, but you’ll pay a price!).
-Plenty of expats and immigrants live in the tiny, simple flats, and the shared community plazas are generally respected – if you happen to be on a ground floor, for example, and hang your laundry on the sidewalk to dry, people will respect your property.
+An old fishing village on the beach, Barceloneta features homes that are simple as can be with very few balconies to be seen.
+Plenty of expats and immigrants live in the tiny, simple flats, and the communal community plazas are generally respected.
+If you live on a ground floor, for example, and hang your laundry on the sidewalk to dry, people respect your property.

-A seedy but safe barrio in the shadow of Montjuïc, Raval is packed with South Asian immigrants, which consequently makes it the best place in Barcelona to find delicious (and cheap!)
-Middle Eastern food.
-Musicians love Raval, as it is jampacked with tiny bars and music venues – because of their small size, they make it seem as though you’ve discovered a new treasure when you wander in off the street.
+A seedy but safe barrio in the shadow of Montjuïc, Raval is packed with South Asian immigrants, which consequently makes it the best place in Barcelona to find delicious Middle Eastern food.
+Musicians love Raval, as it is jampacked with tiny bars and music venues.
+Because of their small size, they make it seem as though you’ve discovered a new treasure when you wander in off the street.

-The neighbourhood has years of history with gangs, drugs and prostitution, but within the last decade or so, Raval has cleaned itself up – however, it’s still not an area that tourists frequent.
+This Barcelona neighborhood has years of history with gangs, drugs, and prostitution.
+Within the last decade or so, Raval has cleaned itself up – however, it’s still not an area that tourists frequent.

 L’Eixample: for a lively nightlife

-This neighbour is called The Expansion of Barcelona, known more commonly to the locals as L’Eixample in Catalan (pronounced “ey-sham-pla”).
+This neighborhood is called the Expansion of Barcelona, known more commonly to the locals as L’Eixample in Catalan.
 It is a massive suburb that expanded the city in the 1890s, connecting the Gotic area to the nearby pueblo of Gràcia.

 Housing averages €1,000–2,000 per month, often higher for attractive two-bedroom apartments.
 Numerous bus and metro lines cross the area, and cycling is also popular.
 While traffic flows relatively smoothly, parking can be tricky; few buildings have dedicated parking spots.
 Small shops are integrated in the residential streets, with bigger stores on the larger boulevards.